WLOGSolutions/Keras_and_Shiny/README.md

 [Link to the presentation](https://s3.eu-central-1.amazonaws.com/wlog-share/keras_and_shiny_showcase/keras_and_shiny_eng_summary.pdf)

-Already build deployment package for Windows:
+Already build deployment package for Windows (just download, unzip and have fun :) ):

 [Link to the deployment package](https://s3.eu-central-1.amazonaws.com/wlog-share/keras_and_shiny_showcase/Keras_and_Shiny_1.0x.zip)